Spring Grants 2019

 About the Director

 Farah Nabulsi is an Academy Award Nominated and BAFTA Award Winning Palestinian British filmmaker.
-In 2016, she started working in the film industry as a writer and producer of short fiction films.
-Her work includes 'Today They Took My Son', endorsed by British Director Ken Loach and screened at the United Nations.
-'The Present', her directorial debut, which she also co-wrote, premiered at Clermont-Ferrand International Short Film Festival 2020 and won the coveted Audience Award for Best Film.
-It went on to win over 30 International Film Festival Jury and Audience Awards, a BAFTA Award and an Oscar Nomination.
-'The Present' was licensed internationally, including to Canal+ and Netflix Worldwide.
+She started working in the film industry as a writer and producer of short fiction films.
+These include ‘Today They Took My Son’, endorsed by British Director Ken Loach and screened at the United Nations.
+‘The Present’, her directorial debut, which she also co-wrote and produced, premiered at Clermont-Ferrand International Short Film Festival 2020 and won the coveted Audience Award for Best International Film.
+It went on to win over 40 International Film Festival Jury and Audience Awards, a BAFTA Award and an Oscar Nomination.
+‘The Present’ was licensed internationally, including with Canal+ and Netflix Worldwide.
+Farah has been invited to serve as a jury member at a number of film festivals and as a member of the Academy of Motion Picture Arts and Sciences.

 Production Company Profile